tan-zhou/Portfolio-academic/content/home/contact.md

 weight: 130

 title: Contact
-subtitle: Have questions about my work?
-Interested in collaborating?<br/> Thougt, comment, suggestion →
+subtitle: Have questions about my work?<br/> Interested in collaborating?<br/>

 content:
   # Automatically link email and phone or display as text?